w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 {:.attach_permalink}
 ## Evaluate early and regularly

-Find and address issues early in the process to reduce risk and cost.
+Find and fix issues early in the process to reduce risk and cost.

 {::nomarkdown}
 <%= activity_body %>